bogus-bill/pslink/README.md

 ### Estimating the material composition of a component
 The respective components can have very different attributes that describe their dimensions.
-To estimate the volume of a component, the quantity module allows to flexibly register a formula for a set of length attributes that calculates a volume in `cm3`:
+To estimate the volumes of such component, formulas for different length attributes can be registered in the quantity module:

 ```python
 import pslink.quant as quant